About Syzygy

 Our Team

 Syzygy Plasmonics is led by a team of visionary experts dedicated to transforming the chemical industry.
 Our founders, Trevor Best (CEO) and Suman Khatiwada, PhD (CTO), have built a company rooted in innovation and sustainability.
-They are supported by a talented leadership team, including Ben Smith (CFO), Murtuza Marfani (SVP Business and Corporate Development), and Amber Weaver (General Counsel).
+They are supported by a talented leadership team, including Murtuza Marfani (SVP Business and Corporate Development), and Amber Weaver (General Counsel).
 Our technology advisers, Professors Naomi Halas and Peter Nordlander, are world-renowned leaders in plasmonics and nanophotonics, bringing decades of research and expertise to our groundbreaking solutions

 Trevor Best